OCA/queue/queue_job/readme/USAGE.rst

 Then all your tests execute the job methods synchronously without delaying any jobs.

+In tests you'll have to mute the logger like:

+    @mute_logger('odoo.addons.queue_job.models.base')

 ..
 NOTE:: in graphs of jobs, the ``test_queue_job_no_delay`` context key must be in at
           least one job's env of the graph for the whole graph to be executed synchronously